 Layout and Design Considerations:

 - Avoid Breaking Key Elements: Whenever possible, avoid breaking key elements such as tables, images, or code snippets across pages.
-If this is unavoidable, ensure that the continuation is clearly marked and that the elements are properly labeled.
+If this is unavoidable, confirm that the continuation is clearly marked and that the elements are properly labeled.

 - Consistent Formatting: Maintain consistent formatting throughout the document.
 This includes font styles, sizes, line spacing, and paragraph indentation.
 Consistency helps create a professional and cohesive look.